 - Severe blockage

-As Sacramento’s trenchless pipe repair specialists, we use CCTV every day to evaluate pipe damage, and provide members of our community the most affordable, long-lasting repairs possible.
+As Sacramento’s trenchless pipe repair specialists, we use CCTV every day to run sewer inspections and evaluate pipe damage to provide members of our community with long-lasting repairs at the most affordable prices.

 Contact our expert team at Express Sewer & Drain to help you deal with a damaged underground sewer pipe!
 We'll find the best restoration solution available and we may be able to save you thousands of dollars on your overall pipe repair costs.